Last Updated on

-Things to Do at Buttermilk Falls Inn and Hudson Valley NY
+Things to Do Near Buttermilk Falls Inn

 WALK: An invigorating stroll (or snowshoe hike) around Buttermilk Falls Inn property rewards you with the pleasures of river and farm.
 Watch for four friendly Angora goats, five voguing llamas, three Alpacas and three cuddly miniature donkeys as well as a bunch of laying hens (fresh eggs in the morning), beehives (creamy honey) and sizable organic garden on your way.